Photo Caption: At the Black Lives Matter Story Time: Family Teach-In and March in Oakland organized by the Colorful Mamas for the 99%.

 Finally, I want to acknowledge that there is a lot going on, and, like many of you, I’ve been totally inspired by the current moment and the new vibrant #BlackLivesMatter and Black liberation movement that’s emerging in this country and world.
 I hope everyone gets a chance to soak it in, reflect, and replenish for yourself, your community and the movement.
 For our fierceness, courage, and collective liberation, we need to do this.
 I, too, will commit to do my best and will be my best self for the moment and beyond.

 Happy 2015 and happy year of reflection and resistance!

-Alex T. Tom is the Executive Director of the Chinese Progressive Association in San Francisco, the co-founder of Seeding Change – a Center for Asian American Movement Building, and a new father.
+Alex T. Tom is the Executive Director of the Center for Empowered Politics, the co-founder of Seeding Change – a Center for Asian American Movement Building, and a new father.